 Become a Poll Worker!

 Elections are critical for democracy, which means that we need people working at the polls to make sure they run smoothly.
-This year because of COVID-19, we’re facing a nationwide poll worker shortage and really need more people to step up.
-Fortunately in Illinois, it’s easy to sign up to be a poll worker!
+Fortunately in Illinois, it’s easy to become a poll worker!

 Power the Polls has created an awesome resource to help poll workers sign up across the country.
 Find information for Illinois below: